 10. Follow the worship leader, pastor, or speaker on the platform

-Following these 10 tips will help you create clear and easy to read worship song slides as well as scripture and sermon slides that will encourage your church congregation to participate at your worship gathering.
+Following these 10 tips will help you create clear and easy-to-read worship song slides as well as scripture and sermon slides that will encourage your church congregation to participate in your worship gathering.
 What was your favorite tip?
 Let us know in the comments below!